lyang420/air-pollution-data/README.md

 When comparing air pollution levels against race and ethnicity of residents, numbers differ.
 Variances are mild in the NO2 plots, much more noticeable with PM25.

+In particular, intraurban differences broken down into both ethnicity and grade yield _significantly_ different results, this will need to be looked at further.